-GCEA is a rural electric cooperative based in Gunnison, Colorado.
-GCEA is investigating the development of a local, small hydroelectric generating plant at the Taylor Reservoir Dam within Gunnison County.
+GCEA is in the process of developing a local, small hydroelectric generating plant at the Taylor Reservoir Dam within Gunnison County.
 GCEA continues to diversify its supply portfolio through the addition of renewable and environmentally friendly, sustainable resources, pursuant to the terms and conditions of the contract with GCEA’s electrical supplier, Tri-State Generation and Transmission Association, Inc.

 In 2009, GCEA partnered with the Upper Gunnison River Water Conservancy District (UGRWCD) and the UVWUA to apply for a grant from the Colorado Water Resources and Power Development Authority.
 The partners provided $15,000 matching funds and hired URS to conduct a preliminary general feasibility study.
 While this “reconnaissance-level investigation” indicated that adding hydropower at the existing dam would be feasible from a technical and economic perspective, it recommended a more comprehensive feasibility investigation to refine the analysis.